dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 Exceptions implicitly reject a promise

-Within the body of the promise executor, we try to increment undeclaredVariable, a variable that isn’t defined in our program.
+Within the body of the promise executor, we try to increment undeclaredVariable, a variable that isn't defined in our program.
 As expected, this results in an exception.
-Because there’s no try-catch statement within the body of the executor, this results in an implicit rejection of the current promise, and the catch callback is eventually invoked.
+Because there's no try-catch statement within the body of the executor, this results in an implicit rejection of the current promise, and the catch callback is eventually invoked.
 In this situation, we could have just as easily supplied the second callback to the then method, and the end effect would be the same.

 This way of treating all problems that happen while working with promises in a uniform way is extremely handy.
 Regardless of how the promise was rejected, whether explicitly by calling the reject method or even implicitly, if an exception occurs, all errors and rejection reasons are directed to our rejection callback.
 This makes our lives as developers a little easier.

-Now that we understand how promises work, and how to schedule success and failure callbacks, let’s take a real-world scenario, getting JSON-formatted data from a server, and “promisify” it.
+Now that we understand how promises work, and how to schedule success and failure callbacks, let's take a real-world scenario, getting JSON-formatted data from a server, and “promisify” it.

 6.3.3 拒绝 promise